Real-Time Tube-Based Non-Gaussian Risk Bounded Motion Planning for Stochastic Nonlinear Systems in Uncertain Environments via Motion Primitives: Method

 Both (\ref{eq:N_cycle_bound_1}) and (\ref{eq:N_cycle_bound_2}) are bounds on the probability of colliding with any obstacle over the entire $N$ planning cycle.
 When $\Delta_{tube}$ is very small, e.g., $0.001$ in our examples, both bounds are close to each other.

 \textbf{User-side Risk Allocation.} Suppose $\Delta$ is the total risk the user considers.
-The user can first estimate an upper bound $M$ of the total planning cycle, and then choose $\Delta_o$ and $\Delta_{tube}$ so that
+The user can first estimate an upper bound $M$ on the number of total planning cycles, and then choose $\Delta_o$ and $\Delta_{tube}$ so that

 Suppose there are $N$ actual planning cycles, where $N\leq M$.
 Then the risk is bounded by $\Delta$, i.e.,